-ARK Fellows is a new professional exchange programme that gives up to 12 high-calibre employees from across the ARK education family, including ARK Schools, the chance to work in ARK's international education programmes.
+The Ark Global Teaching Fellowship is a new professional exchange programme that gives up to 12 high-calibre employees from across the Ark education family, including Ark schools, the chance to work in Ark's international education programmes.

 Miss Williams said: “I wish I’d gone out with higher expectations.
 It surprised me how much we’re bringing back, and how much of a two-way process it was.
 The biggest surprise was how familiar and similar it was – it was all recognisable.
 That’s really comforting.
 And it’s a good starting point for us.”